hanlizhang/first-move/docs/CLOUD_SYNC_ARCHITECTURE.md

 # First Move cloud sync architecture

-Status: approved product architecture; implementation still requires staged delivery and security review.
-Optional authentication, cross-device sync, AI quotas, and subscription entitlements are now in product scope.
+Status: approved architecture and design reference.
+The frozen Web Sync v1 MVP and its remotely applied migrations are implemented; Mobile M1E now uses the same Supabase Auth UUID, RPCs, schema-v8 snapshot, and canonical-response contract for already-initialized accounts.
+The normalized B5 outbox/change-cursor/conflict design, realtime timer takeover, RevenueCat, server-controlled AI quotas, and release hardening remain deferred and are not claims about current behavior.

 ## 1. Goals and boundaries

 First Move remains fully usable in guest mode.
 The account entry point is phrased **Sync across devices**, not “Sign up to continue.”
 Email OTP is the first login method.
-Supabase Auth provides one user identity usable by the web client and future iOS and Android clients; platform clients use the public project URL and publishable/anon key, never the service-role key.
+Supabase Auth provides one user identity used by the Web and current Expo Mobile clients; platform clients use the public project URL and publishable/anon key, never the service-role key.

 Cloud sync stores structured product records, not a single JSON state row.
 Toothbrush photos are never uploaded to Supabase Storage or retained in the database.
 The existing live verification route may send a transient image to OpenAI after explicit consent and must continue to discard it.
 Mini Journal rows are private user data, excluded from AI input, logs, analytics payloads, support tooling, and notification previews.
 OpenAI credentials remain server-only environment variables in Next.js route handlers (or another trusted server runtime).

 RevenueCat is the source of truth for the `pro` entitlement.
 The authenticated Supabase Auth user UUID, serialized as a string, is the RevenueCat App User ID on web, iOS, and Android.
 Clients may display cached subscription state for responsiveness, but clients never authorize paid features.

-## 2. Current local architecture and risks
+## 2. Original local architecture and pre-sync risks

-The inspected application persists `AppState` schema version 8 as one `first-move:app-state` JSON value in `localStorage`. `useSyncExternalStore` holds one in-memory snapshot and every mutation rewrites the aggregate.
+This section records the Web architecture inspected before Sync v1 implementation.
+The Web application persists `AppState` schema version 8 as one `first-move:app-state` JSON value in `localStorage`. `useSyncExternalStore` holds one in-memory snapshot and every mutation rewrites the aggregate.
 Validation and recovery are centralized in `normalizeAppState`.

 Current entities are tasks, habits, pending activity intents, sessions, reward events, one journal entry per local date, morning checks/attempt counts, inventory, and derived progress.
 Task/habit completion dates are embedded arrays.
 Points are partly derived from the reward events but also cached in progress; inventory changes are mutable quantities, while purchases also create negative reward events.
 Active dates are derived from qualifying rewards, sessions of at least 60 seconds, and journal entries.
 Running sessions recover from `startedAt`, `lastResumedAt`, and accumulated elapsed milliseconds.

-Risks to resolve before sync:
+Risks identified before sync:

 - Concurrent devices can overwrite the aggregate, and localStorage has no durable pending-operation queue.
 - Current prefixed string IDs are not database UUIDs; import must map every local ID and foreign key deterministically within an import batch.